course-details-portlet

 Course content

-The course is given every second year, next time in autumn 2025.
-The course builds on the basic knowledge gained from the robotic vision course TTK4255 with a focus on motion estimation, non-linear estimation methods and object recognition, the underlying theoretic foundation, and implementation skills.
-The course is given in English.
+This course is offered every second year, next time in autumn 2027.It builds upon the foundational knowledge from TTK4255 Robotic Vision, with advanced focus on motion estimation, non-linear estimation methods, object recognition, semantic scene understanding, affordance detection, and high-level visual reasoning.
+Emphasis is placed on both theoretical underpinnings and practical implementation skills.The course is taught in English.

 Learning outcome

-* motion estimation, optical flow, scene flow
+• Motion estimation, optical flow, and scene flow

-* scene and place recognition
+• Scene and place recognition

-* shape priors and estimation
+• Shape priors and shape estimation

-* pose estimation and tracking
+• Pose estimation and tracking

-* segmentation and fitting using probabilistic methods
+• Segmentation and model fitting using probabilistic methods

-* correspondence and pose consistency
+• Correspondence and pose consistency

 SKILLS: